bucs110FALL22/portfolio-soniarai4/ch08/milestoneIV/controller.md

 1. do you have a mainloop?
-    * if you have sub loops, are they exclusive? i.e. only 1 will ever run at a time
+    * if you have sub loops, are they exclusive? i.e. only 1 will ever run at a time Yes, we do have a mainloop and our sub groups are not exclusive.

 2. Are you responding to events first in your loop?
+Yes, we are responding to events.

-3. Are you updating models after events?
+4. Are you updating models after events?
+Yes, we are updating models after events.

-4. Are you re-drawing the background, THEN each screen element every frame?
+5. Are you re-drawing the background, THEN each screen element every frame?
+We are not redrawing the background.

-5. Are you calling pygame.flip() or pygame.update() at the end of your mainloop
+6. Are you calling pygame.flip() or pygame.update() at the end of your mainloop We are calling pygame.flip() at the end of our mainloop.